mueslo/openwrt_hass_devicetracker/README.md

 ## Note on missed events

-If Home Assistant or the OpenWRT access point is restarted frequently or unreliable in other ways, you should reduce the very long default timeout for connected devices, since a disconnect event may be missed.
+If Home Assistant or the OpenWrt access point is restarted frequently or unreliable in other ways, you should reduce the very long default timeout for connected devices, since a disconnect event may be missed.
 However, since association events for connected devices can happen as infrequently as every 2-4 hours, you might want to then add a cronjob which synchronizes the state to Home Assistant at least twice as often as your timeout for connected devices `timeout_conn`.
 A good value for this might be a timeout of 1 hour and a sync every 30 minutes.
 The cronjob should look like:

 ```
 #!/bin/sh